HFUT-LEC/awesome-student-cognitive-modeling/conferences&journals/README.md

+# Conferences&Journals for AI4ED
-﻿# Awesome Student Cognitive Assessment Conferences&Journals Catalog In order to ensure a clear and systematic organization of conference and journal papers in the field of education,onferences and journals are classified into two main categories: machine learning-focused and education-specific.This inclusion principle allows for a more refined and coherent presentation of relevant papers.
+In order to ensure a clear and systematic organization of conference and journal papers in the field of education, conferences and journals are classified into two main categories: machine learning-focused and education-specific.This inclusion principle allows for a more refined and coherent presentation of relevant papers.
 By categorizing conferences and journals into these two distinct categories, we aim to facilitate easier access to educational research and promote a better understanding of the specific domains of machine learning and education.

 ## Conferences
 ### Machine Learning-focused